Acupuncture to Improve Outcomes in Sepsis Patient: The ACTIONS Trial

 - OtherSham Acupuncture

-During sham acupuncture, the point on the participant's thigh 6 inches proximal to the ST36 acupuncture point is gently tapped with an acupuncture needle guide tube and an acupuncture needle is taped flat to the skin.
+During sham acupuncture, a point on the participant's ankle is gently tapped with an acupuncture needle guide tube and an acupuncture needle is taped flat to the skin.
 This point is not on any acupuncture meridian or point.
+Electrical stimulation device is connected to the needles, but no electrical stimulation is delivered.

 Location